India beat England with controversial wicket

 Number 11 Freya Davies batted sensibly, nudging singles, and contributed an unbeaten 10 to a partnership of 36 with Dean, who was dropped at slip on 23, but batted with impressive calmness and temperament to bring England so close.

-Earlier, Kate Cross led a much-improved bowling performance for England, taking 4-26 as India were bowled out for 169.
+Earlier, Cross led a much-improved bowling performance for England, taking 4-26 as India were bowled out for 169.

-Deepti Sharma was left stranded on 68 not out, while opener Smriti Mandhana scored 50.
+Sharma was left stranded on 68 not out, while opener Smriti Mandhana scored 50.

 The game concludes England's international summer, with their next series coming in the West Indies in December.